tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 I got an [initial version](https://github.com/tomchadwin/web2qgis/commit/af9319b63c2ff84eff5010c52b1d2f982e02aab4#diff-e30ae12bc92714646aff60ee1a28d4dbR173) of this working.
 However, I stepped back, and realized I was starting to code for specific possible function patterns I knew well (often those exported by qgis2web).
-I knew what was really required was a to parse the whole webpage in entirety, and then build a stack of more and more granular tests in the Python AST walking function to handle everything which was required.
+I knew what was really required was to parse the whole webpage in entirety, and then build a stack of more and more granular tests in the Python AST walking function to handle everything which was required.